ebeRcca/python-oop-lab-sessions/README.md

 Encapsulation bundles data and behaviour together while restricting direct access to internal details.
 Attributes such as `balance` or `status` are stored inside classes and changed only through methods.
 This prevents accidental modification and ensures that each class controls how its own data is managed.

 ### KISS (Keep It Simple)
 The KISS principle encourages keeping code simple and avoiding unnecessary complexity.
 These programs follow KISS by using straightforward logic, clear method names, and easy‑to‑follow class structures.
-Each action—such as borrowing a book or depositing money—is implemented in a simple, readable way.
+Each action, such as borrowing a book or depositing money, is implemented in a simple, readable way.

 ### Separation of Concerns
 Separation of Concerns means dividing a system so each class handles a different responsibility.
 These programs demonstrate this clearly: